onionjake/doh/README.md

 DOH is entirely opensource, so you can audit the code yourself to make sure your passwords are safe.

+The following have been implemented:

+* Pure javascript HTML webpage generator
+* Chromium plugin
+* Firefox plugin (unfinished; see branches)

+## Visuals

 After installation, the patented "DOH it!" button appears in password fields.

 ![Username](https://raw.githubusercontent.com/amozoss/doh/master/images/username.png)